 Some may attend sessions to gain intermittent assistance with improving, tweaking or evolving their relationship onto the next phase or to a much deeper level.
 Others may feel that they may have reached despair, their situation appears bleak or they are no longer able to fix their troubled relationship and require professional assistance.
 If your partner is unwilling to attend couple therapy, it is recommended that you attend on an individual basis to begin the process.
 Attending individual or couple therapy doesn’t mean you have ‘failed’ in your relationship.
 On the contrary, it means that you are committed to the relationship, are wanting to find better ways to relate, wish to remain or improve connection and intimacy and are enthusiastic in wanting to discover more about yourselves and each other to achieve positive relationship success.
 Whilst all these benefits may appear difficult at first to instigate, they provide hope for the couple and will ultimately result in them ‘doing less over time to achieve long term relationship success’.
 Sometimes ‘one off sessions’ may assist the couple to work out a presenting issue, whereas some couples might prefer to engage in ‘regular therapy’ to keep their relationship ‘on track’ over the long term with a more formalised approach.

-Our therapists are committed to helping couples enact positive changes in their lives.
-They offer a combination of behavioural and emotion based therapies to help their clients to produce positive and effective change.
-Whilst they often take a flexible and eclectic therapeutic approach using a range of different techniques to assist couples to enhance and achieve long term relationship success, evidence based treatment outcomes are often utilised.
-These include the following:
+Our therapists are committed to helping couples to create positivity, motivation and effective changes (where required) to their relationships.
+Whilst they often take a flexible and eclectic therapeutic approach using a range of different techniques to assist couples to enhance and achieve long term relationship success, evidence based treatment outcomes are always utilised which include the following:

 Whilst it is expected that couples will have developed a base relationship skill which they have acquired over their lifespan from their own individual models, sometimes relationship education can assist them to understand their own personal conflict trigger sand help them to achieve their relationship needs and goals.
 Additionally, our therapists discuss common relationship challenges with couples.
 Our therapists also assist them to enhance their views of the relationship and adapt effectively to common developmental stages and life changes.
 Throughout the therapeutic process, partners will begin to see the relationship in a more objective manner and feel more confident in their ability to succeed together and create a long term relationship.